 Metatarsal stress fractures are also known as march fractures.
 The term march fracture come from military exercises or marching.
 Metatarsal stress fractures are most commonly seen in the second and third metatarsals.
 Stress fractures are less commonly found in the 4th and 5th metatarsals.
 Stress fractures of the 1st metatarsal are rare.

 Traumatic metatarsal fractures

 Each of the metatarsal bones are very strong when load is applied in a usual and customary manner.
 But when load is applied in an abrupt or atypical manner, the bone is unable to sustain the load and fractures (breaks).
 The central three metatarsals tend to accept load as a group, while the 5th metatarsal often acts independent of the central 3 metatarsals.
 As a result, it is not unusual to see several fractures of the central three metatarsals at the same time.
 Also, the fifth metatarsal shows fracture patterns that are unique to that one specific bone.

-Crush fractures of the forefoot often include traumatic fractures of the metatarsals.
-Crush fractures have no pattern of injury as previously described in the preceding traumatic fractures.
-Examples of crush fractures would include auto accidents or dropping heavy loads on the forefoot.
+Crush injuries of the forefoot often result in traumatic fractures of the metatarsals.
+Crush injuries have no reliable pattern of metatarsal fracture and result in individually unique fractures.
+Examples of crush injuries that result in metatarsal fractures include auto accidents or dropping heavy loads on the forefoot.

 Lisfranc’s fractures are fractures of the metatarsal bases.
 Jacques Lisfranc de St. Martin (1790 -1864) was a 19 century French surgeon in Napoleon's army who studied fracture patterns found when a person fell from a horse and was drug by the horse with their foot still in the stirrup.
 This abrupt force resulted in fracture patterns that would partially or completely dislocate the metatarsal bases from the cuneiform bones.
 The most common metatarsal fracture in a Lisfranc's dislocation would be a fracture of the second metatarsal base.